 Since the fifteen minutes of suspense are based on a structure of a dramatic story arc from a film, the example with the “plate-leaver” can give us an idea how the control of the learning can be paced differently depending on if we leave the control to be directed by the perceiver or if we, like constructors, are directing the pacing of a player´s learning.

 Furthermore, from understanding how a surprise can be seen as fifteen seconds of engagement and where suspense, depending on who directs the learning, the experience can be everything from fifteen minutes to endless.
-In this way it also make sense when we are setting a framework for an experience of a desired outcome in creation of an experience in a game why the definition of a feeling and emotion to learn, as to achieve a goal, make sense from a narrative and cognitive perspective that concerns the pacing and control – beyond structures and templates.
+In this way it also makes sense when we are setting a framework for an experience of a desired outcome in creation of an experience in a game why the definition of a feeling and emotion to learning, as to achieve a goal, make sense from a narrative and cognitive perspective that concerns the pacing and control – beyond structures and templates.

-I hope you´ll enjoy the reading.
+I hope you´ll enjoy reading.
 Have a coffee or a walk, and see you when you´re ready to continue.

 Gärdenfors, P., Lombard, M., (2017).
 Tracking the evolution of causal cognition in humans.
 In Journal of Anthropological Sciences 95. p.219-234